 In this beautiful homily for the Feast of the Holy Family, Year B, Father Hanly shows us how the family is the arena in which we learn how to be Christians.

-(Beginning missing) a certain latitude to make mistakes.
-You’re allowed to, maybe what you’re really allowed to do is to learn a little deeper what it means to be a member of a family.
+And because of that, because you’re given a certain latitude to make mistakes, you’re allowed to, maybe what you’re really allowed to do is to learn a little deeper what it means to be a member of a family.

 And if you learn how to become a member of your own family, then you’ll know what it means to become a member of a family such as the church. (inaudible) the same kind of honesty.